 E-governace area Details Planning and Development Each year the college allocates funds to each department depending on their needs and requirements, and at the end of the financial year demands a report/record of the amount disbursed for development activities.
 Administration The administration makes use of the college website to share vital pieces of information online such as the issuance of section card, identity card, and publication of time-table, and academic calendar.
 In a similar vein, information related to vacancies, notices related to seminars, conferences, guest lectures, are all posted on the website.
+The necessities generated by the onslaught of the coronavirus were met with shifting all processes online.
 Finance and Accounts The college accepts fee online, manages and keeps records of its own accounts using Tally and other software.
 The finances are overseen by the bursar in consultation with the principal and the governing body and are regularly audited both internally and externally by the CAG.
 Student Admission and Support Admission is entirely merit based.
 On the basis of their score in the entrance exam held at the college premises, applicants get to claim their seats through online counselling.
-Students are provided support in both monetary and non-monetary ways.
+Once they are admitted, many of them are provided support in both monetary and non-monetary ways.
 As the institution caters to many students belonging to the under-privileged section, the college offers numerous scholarships to its students.
 Examination The college runs a credit-based semester system which has a continuous evaluation system in place to gauge students' academic achievement and course outcomes.
 It divides the grading system by separating 40 percent marks for internal evaluation while the end semester theory papers account for the rest of the 60 percent marks.
-This formulation is unique as no other college in the region follows this model stuck as most of them are with the annual mode of evaluation.
+This year the processes of both the internal and end-semester theory examinations were completed through the online mode due to country wide lockdown and the threat of COVID-19.